PaskLab/adastry-ui/docs/docs/get-started/subscription-plans.md

 The free **Basic Plan** will allow you to try the application and see if it could be a right fit for your needs.

-**Plan** applies to wallet account, not user account.
+**Plans** apply to wallet account, not user account.
 Some user linked wallet accounts can be included in certain premium plan, while other are left out.

 **Paid Plans** gives access to all features and will last a year.
-Once expired, it is up to the user to renew its subscription.
+Once expired, it is up to the user to renew his subscriptions.

 See [Adastry's plans & pricing here](https://adastry.io/pricing).